canton7/SyncTrayzor/README.md

 Installation
 ------------

-SyncTrayzor is packaged as both an installer and a standalone zip.
+SyncTrayzor is packaged as both an installer, standalone zip, and chocolatey package.
 It will run on Windows Vista or newer.

 ### Installer